t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 ```

 Assigning elements of a container is not without complication.
 Below, we use
-the `list` keyword---another method of creating a list---to break a character
+`list()`---another method of creating a list---to break a character string into
-string into individual pieces.
+individual pieces.
 We assign the output of this to `x`.
-Then, we
+Then, we create a new
-create a new variable, `y`, from `x`.
+variable, `y`, from `x`.

 ```{code-cell}
 x = list("abc")